Forums » Software Development »

 Shutdown misbehaving

-Added by Helmut Forren about 11 years ago
+Added by Helmut Forren over 11 years ago

 Under Angstom linux on a mityomap L138F, I've created /etc/rc0.d/S99poweroffAPP.sh, a symbolic link of /etc/init.d/poweroffAPP.sh, which in turn echos recognizable "KILL POWER SUPPLY" text and then outputs to a GPIO pin and causes my power supply to shut off.
 Thus, when I hand type the command "poweroff", the OS shuts down, ending with "Unmounting local filesystems...", followed my recognizable "KILL POWER SUPPLY" text echo, and the power led extinguishing.
 This manual "poweroff" command works.